wtmatlock/flanker/docs/README.md

 sed -i '1 i\flank,cluster' all_out
 ```

+You can take this output and create figures similar to those in our manuscript (see the Binder on the Flanker GitHub page) or use in custom downstream applications.

 ## Multi-allelic mode

 If you feed flanker a list of genes (```-lg```) in default mode (```-m default```), flanker considers each of these in turn.
 However, if you turn on multi-allelic mode (```-m mm```), it considers all genes in the list for each window.
 This allows you to detect flanking regions which are similar between different alleles of genes (e.g. *bla*KPC-2/3 etc) and between completely different genes.